Mg138/ijo-pona-poki/README.md

 ## What the heck even is this name

-The name is in [Toki Pona](https://tokipona.org/).

-The reason for this is that we couldn't find a name similar to `AE2Things` or `ae2stuff`, the only words left are like, `thingies` or `shit` and we'd rather not call it `ae2shit`.
+The reason for this is that we couldn't find a name similar to `AE2Things` or `ae2stuff`, the only words left are like, `thingies` or `shit` and we'd rather call it `ae2shit`.

-So we asked a person who knows of `Toki Pona` about naming, they told me a bit about how `Toki Pona` grammar works, and we ended up with `ijo pona poki`.

-- `ijo ` - thing
-- `pona` - good
-- `poki` - container/box/storage

-So, quite literally, "thing good storage," or good things about storage.

 ## Differences and Contents